This post may contain affiliate links. Please read how we make money for more information.

 The following items in this starting a cleaning business checklist are common to most cleaning businesses.
 You may want to add to this list as your business grows or depending on the type of cleaning business you operate.

-You’ll need a way to travel to and from the places you clean.
+You’ll need a way to travel to and from the places you clean, like a pickup truck, van, or something else.
 The vehicle you use will also need to have enough cargo capacity to transport all of your equipment and cleaning supplies.

 If you are starting out as a one-person operation, you will need a cell phone to take client calls while you are on the go.
 With a smartphone, you can use a scheduling app to schedule appointments to help you keep up with where you need to be.